-When forced with RCP8.5 CO_2 emissions, as opposed to the RCP8.5 CO_2 concentrations, 11 CMIP5 Earth System Models with interactive carbon cycle simulate, on average, a 50 ppm (min to max range -140 to +210 ppm) larger atmospheric CO_2 concentration and 0.2°C (min to max range -0.4 to +0.9°C) larger global surface temperature increase by 2100. {12.4.8, Figures 12.36, 12.37}
+When forced with RCP8.5 CO2 emissions, as opposed to the RCP8.5 CO2 concentrations, 11 CMIP5 Earth System Models with interactive carbon cycle simulate, on average, a 50 ppm (min/max range - 140 to +210ppm) larger atmospheric CO2 concentration and 0.2°C (min/max range -0.4 to +0.9°C) larger global surface temperature increase by 2100.
+[12.4.8, Figures 12.36, 12.37]

-Long-term Climate Change, Commitment and Irreversibility
+Long-Term Climate Change, Commitment and Irreversibility

-Global temperature equilibrium would be reached only after centuries to millennia if RF were stabilized.
-Continuing GHG emissions beyond 2100, as in the RCP8.5 extension, induces a total RF above 12 W m-2 by 2300.
-Sustained negative emissions beyond 2100, as in RCP2.6, induce a total RF below 2 W m-2 by 2300.
-The projected warming for 2281-2300, relative to 1986-2005, is 0.0°C to 1.2°C for RCP2.6 and 3.0°C to 12.6°C for RCP8.5 (medium confidence).
-In much the same way as the warming to a rapid increase of forcing is delayed, the cooling after a decrease of RF is also delayed. {12.5.1, Figures 12.43, 12.44}
+Global temperature equilibrium would be reached only after centuries to millennia if radiative forcing were stabilised.
+Continuing greenhouse gas emissions beyond 2100, as in the RCP8.5 extension, induces a total radiative forcing above 12 W m-2 by 2300.
+Sustained negative emissions beyond 2100, as in RCP2.6, induces a total radiative forcing below 2 W m-2 by 2300.
+The projected warming for 2281-2300, relative to 1986-2005, is 0.0° C-1.2°C for RCP2.6 and 3.0° C-12.6°C for RCP8.5 (medium confidence).In much the same way as the warming to a rapid increase of forcing is delayed, the cooling after a decrease of radiative forcing is also delayed.
+[12.5.1, Figures 12.43, 12.44]

-A large fraction of climate change is largely irreversible on human time scales, unless net anthropogenic CO2 emissions were strongly negative over a sustained period.
-For scenarios driven by CO_2 alone, global average temperature is projected to remain approximately constant for many centuries following a complete cessation of emissions.
+A large fraction of climate change is largely irreversible on human time scales, unless net anthropogenic carbon dioxide emissions were strongly negative over a sustained period.
+For scenarios driven by carbon dioxide alone, global average temperature is projected to remain approximately constant for many centuries following a complete cessation of emissions.
 The positive commitment from CO_2 may be enhanced by the effect of an abrupt cessation of aerosol emissions, which will cause warming.
-By contrast, cessation of emission of shortlived GHGs will contribute a cooling. {12.5.3, 12.5.4, Figures 12.44, 12.45, 12.46, FAQ 12.3}
+By contrast cessation of emission of short-lived greenhouse gases will contribute a cooling.
+[12.5.3, 12.5.4, Figures 12.44, 12.45, 12.46, FAQ 12.3]